mitre/stockpile/README.md

 - Exfil Compressed Archive to S3 via AWS CLI
 - Transfer Compressed Archive to Separate S3 Bucket via AWS CLI
 - Scheduled Exfiltration

-*Potential Issues*
-- The `donut-shellcode` python package is not currently supported for ARM chip architectures.
-Thus the package cannot be installed on newer Mac systems with the M chip series.